lifrank1/VerfiAI.github.io/README.md

 ### Containerization
 - **Docker** – Ensures consistent deployment across environments

-## Access Frontend and Backend Documentation
+## Access Frontend, Backend, WebScraper Documentation

 You can find the detailed documentation for the **frontend**, **backend**, and **web scraper** below: